Skip to content

 2. Check Plutus Flow for divergence β†’ Price making higher highs while OBV making lower highs = bearish divergence at resistance

-3. Level + divergence = high-probability reversal β†’ Structural resistance + money flow weakness = strong short setup
+3. Level + divergence = high-confluence reversal zone β†’ Structural resistance + money flow weakness = bearish confluence

 4. Expected outcome: Divergence at key levels filters for highest-probability reversals